21119usf/Batch-Source/README.md

 # Batch-Source
-### Banking Assignment Part 01
+### Banking App Part 01
-Listed below are instructions on how to run the banking assignment part 01.
+Listed below are instructions on how to run the banking app part 01.
 ### Core Java Assignment
 Listed below are instructions on how to run the core java assignment.
 * Open Spring Tool Suite